lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 It's true that Functional Wonderland is vast and full of mysteries, but you don't have to venture deep to reap the rewards, in fact you'll get most of the value just from skirting its shores, and will not be doing it alone.

-Indeed, you will not be the first **object oriented programmer** to set sail, neither will you be the last, but for all that attempted this perilous but infinitely rewarding journey it always started in the same familiar place.
+Indeed, you will not be the first **object oriented programmer** to set sail, neither will you be the last, but for all that attempted this perilous but infinitely rewarding journey it always started in the same [familiar place](/fun/2021/03/04/the-objects-you-know-and-love-copy/).

-## The journey continues ⛵

-This is the first time I write for non-FP programmers, if you exist and are interested in the next article in the series, you can [follow me on twitter](https://twitter.com/intent/user?screen_name=luwvis), and until next time, safe journey!